COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 )

 ==== Square Style
-Having a square menu style with 4 options is less popular in the genre, but is still featured in the monolithic franchise Pokemon, this style may work quite well for Q&A style combat, however is slightly more difficult to implement, and limits us to 4 answers.
+Having a square menu style with 4 options is less popular in the genre, but is still featured in the monolithic franchise Pokemon.
+However, this style may work quite well for Q&A style combat, however is slightly more difficult to implement, and limits us to 4 answers.

 #figure(
   image("Images/menu2.png", width: 90%),